 Either party may initiate the termination of the lease.
 The following is a breakdown of how the lease may be terminated:

 - Violation of the Terms of the Lease – Many states enshrined in their laws the clause that allows the landlord to terminate the lease if the tenant violates the terms of the lease.
-In this case, the landlord has to serve the warning notice (notice to comply or quit) with a specified time to correct the violation.
-Otherwise, the agreement considered terminated.
+In this case, the landlord has to serve the warning notice (notice to comply or quit) within a specified time to correct the violation.
+Otherwise, the agreement is considered terminated.

 - Dangle a Payout – Try and entice the tenant to accept a payout that will see them vacate your premises earlier or prematurely.
-You may, for instance, refund the security deposit or offer to cover their moving out costs.
+You may, for instance, refund the security deposit or offer to cover their moving-out costs.

 - Provide Free Rent – As a landlord, you may offer to have the tenant stay in your premises free of charge until the date you want him or her to vacate your property.